-Because the academic year in School B's program begins prior to the assumed end date of the final academic year in School A's program, the maximum Stafford Ioan amount that the dependent student may receive is the grade level 1 Stafford annual Ioan limit at School B (\$5,500, of which no more than \$3,500 may consist of subsidized Stafford Ioan funds), minus the Stafford Ioan amount the student received for the final academic year of the program at School A (\$2,000 in subsidized Stafford Ioan funds).
-School B may initially certify a combined, subsidized and unsubsidized Stafford Ioan amount that does not exceed \$3,500, of which no more than \$1,500 may consist of subsidized Stafford Ioan funds.
-The initial Ioan period at School B begins on the student's start date, January 5, 2010, and ends no later than the end date of the initial academic year at School B.
+Because the academic year in School B's program begins prior to the assumed end date of the final academic year in School A's program, the maximum Stafford loan amount that the dependent student may receive is the grade level 1 Stafford annual loan limit at School B (\$5,500, of which no more than \$3,500 may consist of subsidized Stafford loan funds), minus the Stafford loan amount the student received for the final academic year of the program at School A (\$2,000 in subsidized Stafford loan funds).
+School B may initially certify a combined, subsidized and unsubsidized Stafford loan amount that does not exceed \$3,500, of which no more than \$1,500 may consist of subsidized Stafford loan funds.
+The initial loan period at School B begins on the student's start date, January 5, 2010, and ends no later than the end date of the initial academic year at School B